bodkan/ku-introgression2024/README.md

 simply as $1 / \lambda = 1 / rt$) gives us the theoretical expression
 for the expected tract length after time $t$.

-Of course, you can also compute this expectation from the data – **get an estimate of the expected length of an introgressed fragment after (unknown) time $t$ by computing the average introgressed tract length observed in data:**
+Of course, you can also compute this expectation from the data, **so do this now: get an estimate of the expected length of an introgressed fragment after (unknown) time $t$ by computing the average introgressed tract length observed in data:**

 ``` r
 L <- mean(tracts$length)